 Dr. Felicity Sapp PhD. - Registered Clinical Psychologist

-I am a Registered Clinical Psychologist in both Alberta and Ontario, Canada with past registration in the state of California.
-I have worked in the area of mental health for close to 20 years with particular expertise in the area of Obsessive Compulsive Disorder (OCD) and Anxiety Disorders and working with children and adolescents.
-I am accredited as a Cognitive Behaviour Therapist by the Canadian Association of Cognitive Behaviour Therapy and on the Board of the Scientific Advisory Committee of AnxietyCanada.
-As a faculty member of the Behaviour Therapy Training Institute of the International OCD Foundation, I provide training and supervision to therapists learning how to effectively treat OCD.
-I also present annual OCD and Anxiety-Related workshops and presentations in the USA and Canada.
+Dr Sapp is a Registered Clinical Psychologist in both Alberta and Ontario, Canada with past registration in the state of California.
+She has worked in the area of mental health for close to 20 years with particular expertise in the area of Obsessive Compulsive Disorder (OCD) and Anxiety Disorders and working with children and adolescents.
+Dr Sapp is accredited as a Cognitive Behaviour Therapist by the Canadian Association of Cognitive Behaviour Therapy and volunteers on the Board of the Scientific Advisory Committee of AnxietyCanada.
+She collaborates with leading clinicians in the area of Obsessive Compulsive Related Disorders and regularly publishes and presents internationally at conferences in the United States and Canada.
+She regularly presents webinars for health professionals as part of the Tourette OCD Alberta Network.
+Dr Sapp is on the Faculty of the Paediatric Behaviour Therapy Training Institute for the International OCD Foundation and provides specialized training and supervision to therapists learning to treat OCD.

-Throughout my career, I have practiced in a variety of different clinical settings with clients of all ages; however, my passion and natural instinct for treating clients with Anxiety Disorders and Obsessive Compulsive Related Disorders soon became apparent to me.
-In 2006, I specialized my practice and gained international experience treating a diversity of people and cultures with moderate to severe anxiety disorders, (in particular Obsessive Compulsive Related Disorders).
-I worked in an intensive Out Patient program at a leading private anxiety treatment center in Sacramento, California where I treated clients who came from not only California but from across the United States.
-I saw a wide diversity of clients whose anxiety was extremely debilitating, such that they were unable to function in their everyday lives.
-In addition, I had a thriving private practice specialising in the treatment of clients of all ages with Anxiety and OCD Related Disorders.
+Throughout her career, Dr Sapp practiced in a variety of different clinical settings with clients of all ages; however, in 2006 she specialized and gained international experience treating a diversity of people and cultures with moderate to severe anxiety disorders.
+In an intensive Out Patient program at a leading private anxiety treatment center in Sacramento, California she treated clients who came from across the United States.
+In this setting, Dr Sapp saw a wide diversity of clients whose anxiety was extremely debilitating, such that they were unable to function in their everyday lives.
+In addition, she had a thriving private practice specialising in the treatment of clients of all ages with Anxiety and OCD Related Disorders.

-I have extensive experience working with children and adolescents with mental health issues.
-Prior to working abroad, I was a staff psychologist in the Division of Child and Adolescent Psychiatry at Hotel Dieu Hospital in Kingston, Ontario.
-In this role, I treated children/teens with a variety of complex psychiatric issues including, mood and anxiety disorders.
-I also worked in the area of Pediatric Oncology providing assessment and treatment services to children/teens diagnosed with cancer.
-In addition, I worked at Queen’s University Counseling Center, and in various private practices.
-I was affiliated with both the Department of Psychiatry and Psychology at Queen’s University as a lecturer and provided teaching and supervision to students.
+Dr Sapp obtained her Bachelor of Science (with Honours in Psychology) Degree from Dalhousie University, in Halifax, Nova Scotia.
+She graduated from Queen’s University in Kingston, Ontario with both her Master of Arts and Ph.D. in Clinical Psychology with an emphasis on developmental (child) psychology.
+She completed her clinical internship at the IWK Children's Hospital in Halifax, Nova Scotia.
+Dr Sapp has extensive experience working with children and adolescents with mental health issues.
+Prior to working abroad, she was a staff psychologist in the Division of Child and Adolescent Psychiatry at Hotel Dieu Hospital in Kingston, Ontario, where she saw children/teens with a variety of complex psychiatric issues including, mood and anxiety disorders.
+Dr Sapp also worked in the area of Pediatric Oncology providing assessment and treatment services to children/teens diagnosed with cancer.
+She worked at Queen’s University Counseling Center, and in various private practices. and was affiliated with both the Department of Psychiatry and Psychology at Queen’s University as a lecturer and provided teaching and supervision to students.

-Currently.
-I treat clients of all ages with both OCD and Anxiety disorders, including adults, adolescents and children in my private practice: OCD and Anxiety Psychological Services Inc. which I founded in 2008.
-I offer evidence based treatment in the form of cognitive-behavioural therapy (including exposure therapy, exposure and response prevention therapy and habit reversal training).
-I use an approach that is respectful and supportive by easing my clients into learning to face their fears at their own pace to ensure that you do not become overwhelmed.
-I will often use humour, when appropriate, to teach clients the necessary skills to manage their anxiety and OCD symptoms.
+Currently, Dr Sapp is the Clinical Director of OCD and Anxiety Psychological Services, founded in 2008, she treats clients suffering from OCD and/or Anxiety disorders, including adults, adolescents and children.
+Dr Sapp provides evidence based treatment in the form of cognitive-behavioural therapy (including exposure therapy, exposure and response prevention therapy and habit reversal training).
+Her therapeutic approach is individually based, respectful and supportive as she helps clients gradually learn how to face their fears at a pace that ensures they are not overwhelmed.
+She often uses humour, when appropriate, to teach clients the necessary skills to manage their anxiety and OCD symptoms.

 Copyright © 2019 OCD and Anxiety Psychological Services Inc. - All Rights Reserved.